shanghongxie/FSVM/README.md

 +  `evalest`: estimated eigenvalues
 +  `muest`: estimated mean function
 +  `npc`: the maximum number of FPCs
-+  'svm.fit': "ksvm" object from ksvm function
++  'svm.fit`: "ksvm" object from ksvm function
-+  'predclass': predicted class labels
++  'predclass`: predicted class labels

 ### The arguments of other functions are described within R files.